AungKyawSoe-Tech/stunning-computing-machine/README.md

 ## Primary Objective

-The primary objective of creating this repository is for experimenting by making self-contained development environments for insoucing by properly managing freelancers.
+The primary objective of creating this repository is for experimenting by making self-contained development environments for in-soucing by properly managing freelancers and also by providing secure, intellectul property protecting development environment.

 This will be a framework for a web site that will provide Docker Containers for software development.

 ## Secondary Objective

-The secondary objective is to see how to do scale up software development by means of AI/LLM Prompt engineering and Context engineering by using custom chatmodes.
+The secondary objective of this repostry is to see how to do scale up software development by means of AI/LLM Prompt engineering and Context engineering by using custom chatmodes.

 ### What Is a Custom Chat Mode?
 It’s essentially a user-defined configuration file (chatmode.md) that tells Copilot how to think, act, and respond.
 For example, you can create modes tailored for: